 For example, the US version of Netflix is the only one to have the 2017 Hit – The Last Jedi.
 Will it ever make it onto the other versions?
 Who knows but it’s likely that the US Netflix will be the only place you’ll see it for some time.
 This is just a single example though, many of the most popular TV shows will be running one or two series behind on other versions of Netflix.
 One of my favorite shows is Persons of Interest, the JJ Abrahams hit.
 It’s been two years now and the last series still hasn’t made it onto European Netflix.

-How to Change Netflix to US Locale
+How to Change your Netflix to USA

 Fortunately it’s possible to change the version of Netflix that you are allocated due to location.
 This is especially useful for those who live in slightly smaller countries where the Netflix catalogue can actually be very small indeed.
 All you actually need to do is to fool Netflix that you’re in a different country, you will then be redirected to that version.
 So in an ideal world, you can redirect to the US version of Netflix which as mentioned is much, much better than all the other versions.